author-image

 Correspondent

-Hariz began his journalism career in 2015 at The New Paper, where he cut his teeth on human interest stories.
+Hariz began his journalism career in 2015 at The New Paper, where he cut his teeth on human-interest stories.
 In 2018, he joined The Straits Times as a political correspondent and later became assistant news editor.
-He was posted to Jakarta in 2022, where he covered Indonesia’s Asean chairmanship and a historic leadership transition.
-He returned to Singapore to cover the 2025 General Election and now reports on South-east Asia.
+He was first posted to Indonesia in 2023, where he covered the country’s Asean chairmanship and a historic leadership transition.
+After returning to Singapore to report on the 2025 General Election, he is now back as Indonesia Correspondent, with a continuing interest in the stories unfolding across South-east Asia’s largest archipelago and the wider currents shaping the region.

 Latest articles